AstralScribe/llm-lora-finetune/README.md

-# [W.I.P.]
-A GUI app for finetuning LLAMA2 using PEFT and BitsAndBytes
+# A training script for finetuning LLAMA2 using PEFT and BitsAndBytes

 ---